 As with any pump, make sure that your nipple isn’t touching the sides of the pump, it should be central to make sure no friction is applied to this sensitive little area.
 Fun Fact: I have had trouble getting D to take bottles the last week.
 In a little experiment I tipped the Haakaa Pump up just enough so he could sip straight from it and voila!
 He loved the feel on his gums and drank everything I had pumped in there!
 Grated at the time it was only 10mLs, but I count that as an absolute win!

-Update to say: I have since purchased the cap and it’s great for making sure the milk stays free of any contaminants while I’m getting dressed / tending to Little D. The stoppers (also available) are the things that really plug the milk from coming out.
+Update to say: I have since purchased the cap and it’s great for making sure the milk stays free of any contaminants while I’m getting dressed / tending to Little D. The flower stoppers (coming soon) are the things that really plug the milk from coming out.
 I’m also happy to say, despite not having much milk I am now able to get up to 80 mls per pump!
 I have seen other Mumma’s overflow the thing, but that has still never happened here.
 I also tried this the other day whilst using my Medula on the other side, I was able to get just as much out of the HaaKaa.

 I was given this product to trial, all opinions are my own.